Table of Contents

 2. Diversification Is Essential

 Concentration in any one stock is risky.
-However, it is hazardous if it is company stock where you are employed.
+However, it is particularly hazardous if it is company stock where you work.
 Reduce your exposure to a comfortable level by fully diversifying your portfolio, primarily if your ownership represents retirement assets.
 You should not have more than 10% of your retirement or investment assets in your employer’s stock.
-Diversification of your equity and all your assets is a prudent strategy.
+Diversification of your equity and overall assets is a prudent strategy.

 - Who is a closely-held private company or a public company represented by the shares?